gsilveiradev/workout-api/README.md

 ## Install the Project

-Clone the repository and then do the composer install:
+Clone repository and then do the composer install:

 ```bash
 composer install